kristianmandrup/infomatrix-blog/_posts/toolbelt.md

         StreamerFactory.build(component, attrs)
 ```

-Now we can replace Bacon streaming with our custom Streaming if we like... (but still adhering to the same API)
+Now we can replace Bacon streaming with our custom Streaming if we like... (adhering to the same API)

 ```js
 class StreamerFactory